SelfMemory/SelfMemory/selfmemory-mcp/README.md

 2. **Connection Refused**
    - Check that the core server is running on the configured port
-   - Verify the `INMEMORY_API_HOST` environment variable
+   - Verify the `SELFMEMORY_API_HOST` environment variable
    - Ensure no firewall blocking the connection

 3. **Import Errors**
-   - Install the inmemory package: `pip install -e ../.`
+   - Install the selfmemory package: `pip install -e ../.`
    - Check that all dependencies are installed: `pip install -r requirements.txt`

 4. **Memory Operations Fail**